pollfish/docs/terms/researcher.md

 | Pollfish Headquarters located in the US, Affiliates and Corporate Investors | Internal business organization and management |
 | Mailing and communication service providers | Communication |

-**3.2**  We require from all third parties with whom we share your data to agree and warrant that all the processing operations in which they engage shall be lawful and compliant with the provisions of the GDPR and/or the EU-US/SWISS-US Privacy Shield (and, if located in the US and not already Privacy Shield Certified to the Privacy Shield Principles(including the European Commission Standard Contractual Clauses, where applicable) and any further Data Protection Legislation which may be applicable to their business.
-We also require that they provide, in particular in terms of expert knowledge, reliability and resources, sufficient guarantees to implement appropriate technical and organizational measures in such a manner that processing will meet the requirements the GDPR and/or the EU-US/SWISS-US Privacy Shield (and, if located in the US and not already Privacy Shield Certified to the Privacy Shield Principles(including the European Commission Standard Contractual Clauses, where applicable) and ensure the protection of the rights of the data subject.
+**3.2**  We require from all third parties with whom we share your data to agree and warrant that all the processing operations in which they engage shall be lawful and compliant with the provisions of the GDPR (including the European Commission Standard Contractual Clauses, where applicable) and any further Data Protection Legislation which may be applicable to their business.
+We also require that they provide, in particular in terms of expert knowledge, reliability and resources, sufficient guarantees to implement appropriate technical and organizational measures in such a manner that processing will meet the requirements the GDPR (including the European Commission Standard Contractual Clauses, where applicable) and ensure the protection of the rights of the data subject.

 **4. MANAGEMENT OF YOUR PERSONAL DATA**